VectorInstitute/PromptEngineeringLaboratory/Exploration_Guide.md

 * Retrieval Augmented Generation (RAG) and advanced RAG techniques.

 1. There are several implementations of CoT prompting techniques in the `prompting_vector_llms/llm_reasoning_prompting` folder.
 Exploring these notebooks should give an overview to some of the popular reasoning based prompting methods and why they work in practice.
+2. There is a basic example of RAG in the folder `prompting_vector_llms/llm_basic_rag_example`.
+The example presumes an effective retrieval strategy, which is not guaranteed, but demonstrates why RAG is an effective strategy for open-ended question-answering.

 On this third day, we encourage participants to continue exploring implementations and examples that interest them most, based on their previous days of investigation, within the repository.